J4NN0/j4nn0-b0t/database/README.md

 - USRNAME: username of the user if the optional command -user is used
 - TOPIC: the topic of the message
 - MSG: the message that the user sent

+# More

+Download [DB Browser for SQLite](https://sqlitebrowser.org) to see and modify these databases.